← Blog

 Day One is the best feature-rich journal app ever made.
 Jottii is the privacy-first journal app we wished existed.
 They overlap in audience but disagree on the founding assumption.

-If our framing makes sense to you, start a free Jottii journal in under a minute.
-If Day One sounds closer to what you want, get it — and turn on E2EE.
+If our framing makes sense to you, start your 7-day Jottii trial in under a minute - no card required.
+If Day One sounds closer to what you want, get it - and turn on E2EE.